spamzero/spamzero/README.md

   * @return {Boolean}
   */
   function(m, raw) {
-    "Goomoji + name in subject"
+    "Goomoji + name in subject" <-- This is a comment that will show up in the logs to help you with debugging return StringHelper.containsGoomoji(raw.headers.subject) && raw.headers.subject.match(/john.doe/i);
+  },

+  function(m, raw) {
+    "Has link to dropbox in body"
-    return StringHelper.containsGoomoji(raw.headers.subject) && raw.headers.subject.match(/john.doe/i);
+    return raw.body.match(/dl\.dropboxusercontent\.com/i)
   }
 ];
 ```